Have you ever dreamed about starting something and the idea just won’t go away? You give yourself all sorts of reasons not to pursue it.

 So here I am, launching this blog, which will help you become a better management consultant and solopreneur.

-To be successful, being excellent isn't enough.
-You also must be a savvy business.
+To be successful as an independent, being an excellent consultant isn't enough.
+You must also be a savvy business person.
 I will write about how to accomplish both.

 After my first year as an independent consultant I realized that I: